RossellaFer/algorithms_practice/src/blog/posts/maximumSubarray.md

 <br />

 We need a max variable to keep track of the maximum sum.
-We can initialize the
+We can initialize the maxSum as the first element of the array, as in itself this is a subarray.

-Starting from the first element of the array, we would traverse it and calculate the sum of every possible subarray ending with the element nums[i + n].
+Starting from the second element of the array, we would traverse it and calculate the sum of every possible subarray ending with the element nums[i + n].

 When the next element of the array is greater than the sum of the prev subarray with current element (runningSum = Math.max(runningSum + nums[i], nums[i]), we change the beginning of the subarray, starting from the current element.